 Compassion as a Tool of Survival and Thriving

 All the worlds’ religions espouse the benefits of compassion and of loving one another.
 Those things are repeated over and over in religious teachings.
-Showing compassion for others makes us feel good, and as a bonus, it also helps us “win friends and influence people” to steal from the title of a book.
+Showing compassion for others makes us feel good, and it also helps us “win friends and influence people”.
+People are generally greatly attracted to others who show compassion.
+They are respected, trusted, seen as desirable.
 And if you prefer, you can view these things as survival tactics.
 You can see treating others kindly as an instrumental dynamic rather than “true” altruism or compassion, I have no problem with that.

 Politeness Exists in All Cultures

 We are so immersed in our cultural contexts that we do not register politeness as very important, or as stemming from compassion.
 But it is the glue that keeps our cultures from collapsing.
 It is beyond the scope of this piece to thoroughly deconstruct politeness and etiquette and all its functions.
 But for a very short beginning: it is a formalized way to show friendliness towards others.
 Certainly politeness serves other purposes, but it is most obviously a codified way of showing goodwill, respect and compassion towards others.
 It is how we act when we are trying to be nice and kind to each other.

 In many ways our cultural public lives are predicated on norms of politeness and compassionate acts, and yet we barely notice them as such.
 But if the majority of us stopped doing these things, our worlds as we know them would cease to exist.